kaplan81/rick-morty-pwa-workbox/README.md

 <img src="visuals/clear-storage.png">

 Just remember that if you do that you will need to reload twice to see the runtime caches since on the first load you only get the precached files.
-The rest of the information gets cached during this first life of the app so we will only be able to see this information on a second round.
+The rest of the information gets cached during this first life of the app so we will only be able to see it on a second round.

 ## If you didn't make it